Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Methods

 \subsection{Total Charge Embeddings}

-\paragraph{MACE} We extend the standard MACE node-embedding layer to incorporate a global conditioning on total charge alongside atomic species.
+First, we extend the standard MACE node-embedding layer to incorporate a global conditioning on total charge alongside atomic species.
 In addition to the species embedding, a separate embedding is learned and projected into the same scalar feature space and broadcast across all nodes.
 The species and charge embeddings are fused and refined through an MLP.
-This modification injects global charge information into every node before message passing, enhancing expressivity without affecting the symmetry guarantees of the core MACE architecture. \paragraph{Allegro}
+This modification injects global charge information into every node before message passing, enhancing expressivity without affecting the symmetry guarantees of the core MACE architecture.

-In this implementation, learned embedding of total charge is combined with the species embeddings and linearly projected into a refined feature space just before the Allegro tensor product layer (similarly to the EFA integration initial invariant scalar latent features in the first MLP only utilize original species embeddings).
+For Allegro, we combine learned embedding of total charge with the species embeddings and linearly project into a refined feature space just before the Allegro tensor product layer (similarly to the EFA integration initial invariant scalar latent features in the first MLP, only utilize original species embeddings).
 Although Allegro is strictly local, the global charge embedding provides a simple mechanism to modulate all node features consistently based on system-level charge, enhancing expressivity without modifying the underlying equivariant structure.